drguigui/ATMOCIAD/codepy3/README.txt

 I have now added docstrings to most of the .py files and their associated functions/methods.
 These descriptions should now appear when looking at the help for each of these files.

+Notes: 3/9/2021:

+I have now added 4 new files.
+These are the final versions of the .py files to parse the database.
+They are named the following: